AnantharamanLab/ViWrap/README.md

 #### **ViWrap Features**
-* Identify and annotate viruses by VIBRANT, VirSorter2, or DeepVirFinder
+* Identify and annotate viruses by geNomad, VIBRANT, VirSorter2, or DeepVirFinder
 * Map reads (support both short and long reads) onto all input metagenome assemblies to get scaffold depth
 * Bin vMAGs using vRhyme
 * Classify vMAGs into genus using vContact2, into species using dRep